bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 power is split off to drive the motor and functions directly, labeled as Vdrive.
 A linear regulator U11 is used to generate +5v for the micro-processor, and has two support capacitors.

-The project requirements for this design are to operate from 6v to 30v of input.

 ### Micro-controller